 Having sahur is beneficial for Muslims in many ways; having sahur gets you a great reward because waking up usually when the sleep is sound to prepare yourself for the fast is an admirable act.

-Usually, the best time for sahur is half an hour or so before the time of Fajr prayer, but it can be done earlier.
-Plus, having Sahur helps the body to get the energy required to go on with the day empty stomach with no halts and hindrance in day-to-day activities.
+Typically, the best time for sahur is about half an hour before the Fajr prayer, but it can also be done earlier.
+Having sahur provides the body with the necessary energy to continue daily activities on an empty stomach without interruptions or obstacles.

 SUNNAH RULE # 2: DOING IFTAAR (BREAKING THE FAST)